samblenny/fruit-jam-portable-midi-synth/README.md

 ## Suitable Speakers or Headphones

+Currently, the code defaults to a low volume that works with earbuds.
+To adjust the volume, you can edit the code.

 1. I've mostly been testing with a line-level signal out of the Fruit Jam into a small desktop mixer to drive a pair of cheap JVC Gumy earbuds.

-2. It also works to plug the earbuds in directly, **BUT** you must edit the code to reduce the DAC volume.
+2. It also works to plug the earbuds directly into the board.

-3. It also works to use a Bluetooth speaker with 3.5mm aux input jack.
+3. You could use a Bluetooth speaker with 3.5mm aux input jack.
 But, watch out for speakers with silly DSP features that add lots of latency (some speakers have high latency even on the aux jack, so check reviews).

 4. You could use small computer speakers that have a 3.5mm audio plug and a USB plug for power.
-For this to work, you might want a USB power bank with two charging output ports.
+For this to work, you might want a USB power bank with two charging output ports (one for speakers, one for Fruit Jam).

 ## Board Revision Note